 This bill establishes the Department of Direct Care and Treatment, appointing a commissioner to oversee its operations and effectively dissolving the existing Direct Care and Treatment Executive Board.
-Key amendments to Minnesota Statutes include the insertion of the Department of Direct Care and Treatment in various sections, replacing references to the executive board.
+Key amendments to Minnesota Statutes include the insertion of the Department of Direct Care and Treatment in various sections, replacing references to the executive board with the commissioner.
 The bill outlines the responsibilities of the new commissioner, including managing civilly committed individuals and overseeing state-operated services related to mental health and substance use disorders.
-It also mandates the creation of an advisory committee to gather input from stakeholders, with the initial appointment of the commissioner required by July 1, 2025.
+An advisory committee will also be created to provide input from stakeholders, with the initial appointment of the commissioner required by July 1, 2025.

 Statutes affected: Introduction: 10.65, 15.01, 15.06, 246C.01, 246C.015, 246C.02, 246C.04, 246C.07, 246C.09, 246C.091, 15A.0815, 15A.082, 43A.08, 245.021, 245.073, 246.13, 246B.01, 252.021, 252.50, 253.195, 253B.02, 253B.03, 253B.041, 253B.09, 253B.18, 253B.19, 253B.20, 253D.02, 254B.05, 256.045, 256G.09, 352.91, 524.3, 611.57